With more girls pregnant, Zimbabwe pushes a return to school

 “That’s my life now, every day,” the new mother said.

-Between the chores of her strict routine, Virginia prepares her four younger siblings for school and helps them with homework when they return.
+Between the chores of her strict routine, Virginia prepares her siblings for school and helps with homework when they return.
 It's these tasks that hit Virginia the hardest — because, at age 13, she, too, would rather be in school.

 This story is part of a yearlong series on how the pandemic is impacting women in Africa, most acutely in the least developed countries.
 The Associated Press series is funded by the European Journalism Centre’s European Development Journalism Grants program, which is supported by the Bill & Melinda Gates Foundation.
 The AP is responsible for all content.